FilipNest/filter/readme.md

 * `!tag` negates the tag so makes sure it's not there.  `!world,hello` would show all things tagged with `hello` but not `world`.
 * `points:value` only shows posts with points greater or equal to the value field.
 So `points:10` would only show posts with points greater or equal to 10.
+* `author:id` only shows posts by that author.
+So `author:FilipNest` would only show posts by a user with the id `FilipNest`.

 ## Automatically added tags